Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 Here is a secret which might be useful to some readers: I was able to swap the nib of my Duke 209 with the nib of my Traveler's Company brass fountain pen.

-It was surprisingly easy, and both fit perfectly.
-The result was a brass fountain pen with a fude nib that matches the color of the barrel.
-I'm sure the Duke Uranus 962 nibs will also fit because they seem to be identical to the Duke 209 nib except the color.
+I'm sure the Duke Uranus 962 nibs will also fit the brass pen because they are identical to the Duke 209 nib except the silver color.

 Bent nibs, flex nibs and brush pens